CleanerScope/Mobile-Anti-Forensics-2026/docs/methodology/experiment_workflow_and_phases.md

 ## Baseline preparation

-Before each run, the environment was returned to a clean enough baseline by:
+Before each run, the environment was returned to a clean baseline by:

 - uninstalling the previously tested app,
 - clearing or removing staged test files,